-The Bank has generally complied with the provisions of the Anti-Money Laundering Act, 2008 (Act 749), the Anti-Terrorism Act, 2008 (Act 762) and all relevant Amendments and Regulations governing the Acts.
+The Bank has also generally complied with the provisions of the Anti-Terrorism Act, 2008 (Act 762) and all relevant Amendments and Regulations governing the Acts.

-The engagement partner on the audit resulting in this independent auditor's report is Labaran Amidu (ICAG/1472).
+The engagement partner on the audit resulting in this independent auditor's report is Labaran Amidu (ICAG/P/1472).